 7. Stay Focused on School

 Avoid lounging on the couch in your PJs, and treat it like a normal work-day instead.
 If anything, use this period to focus on your goals.
 Set up a daily routine and stick to it.
-If you are tired of being cooped up in the campus, step outside to take a walk or find other ways to take breaks.
+If you are tired of being cooped up on campus, step outside to take a walk or find other ways to take breaks.

 What Will the Future Hold?